IICAT-FI-UNAH/Solar-Engineering/README.md

 # Solor-Engineering
-These repositories will be used to implement some open-access software to solve some Solar Engineering Problems
+This repository will be used to implement some open-access software to solve some Solar Engineering Problems